 Do you think that a loved one is the victim of medical malpractice involving failure to prevent a pressure sore?
 How do you know?
 How do you evaluate the case like this?

 The first step is to gather the medical records, and review them carefully.
 Were preventative measures taken and documented?
 Was appropriate care given and documented?
 Were photographs of the sores taken?
-For example, if your loved one lived in East Berlin, Connecticut and they treated at Hartford Hospital and suffered a pressure sore after admission we will contact the hospital and request all of the records.
+For example, if your loved one lived in Waterford Connecticut and they treated at Lawrence & Memorial Hospital or a local nursing facility, and suffered a pressure sore after admission we will contact the hospital and request all of the records.
 We will confirm that the patient did not have a pressure sore in beginning of their care, and they developed a pressure sore only after admission.
 We will also gather all of the other relevant medical information such as treatment records from the various family doctors that will show your loved one’s general state of health.

 Next, before a case can be brought you (with our help) will have to find a doctor that is of the same specialty as the defendant doctor to review the case.
 Only if you get an opinion that medical malpractice has occurred, can you proceed with your case.

 There are also additional hurtles that you must also overcome, like proof of damages.
 You must prove all of your harms and losses.
 You must also prove that your harms and losses were caused from the medical malpractice.
 You will be forced to examine the consequences of the error and whether the underlying condition contributed to the harm.